 The move from labels to trajectories is not about removing diagnosis.
 It is about making developmental understanding more accurate and meaningful.
 Because when we shift from asking:

-And that is the direction autism research, and increasingly, practice is moving toward.
+We move closer to earlier insight, better-aligned support, and a truer understanding of each child's journey.
+And that is the direction autism research — and increasingly, practice — is moving toward.